maquenneville/wiki-what/README.md

 - This chat agent tracks the pages that have been loaded into your index with the wiki_page_record.txt file.
 This is to help prevent loading multiple copies of the same page.
 As you use the program more and more, it will fill out your index with wikipedia context, and should slowly decrease the loading time of the wikipedia context.

-- Most recent update added an option for "smart answer".
+- There's an option for "smart answer".
 This agent is powered by GPT-4 and primed to give more nuanced, detailed and informative answers.
 This is best used for complex/difficult questions, as it will be less likely to give up and say "I don't know", and also is much more expensive.

+# Updates

+8/9/2023 - Total overhaul of codebase, for now using Chroma as default memory